cheesits456/discord-mod-bot/README.md

 ### Warn Command
 _Use this command to warn a user for bad behavior_

 Sends a message to the Warn Channel (set in `config.json`) stating the user warned and the reason for it.
-Unless permissions are revoked, the bot will also send a Direct Message to the warned user stating what they have been warned for.
+Unless permission is denied by the warned user, the bot will also send a Direct Message to them stating what they have been warned for.

 **Usage:**
 ```